Skip to main content

 How Does Exercise Enter the Equation?

 Here is where your personal efforts create a significant biological impact.
 Consistent, dedicated exercise initiates a cascade of changes in your body composition.
-Two primary effects are a reduction in and an increase in lean muscle mass.
+Two primary effects are a reduction in adipose tissue and an increase in lean muscle mass.
 As you lose body fat, you are quite literally dismantling the primary sites of aromatase activity.

 You are reducing the number of conversion factories in your body.
 This has a direct, mechanical effect on your hormonal balance.
 With fewer aromatase enzymes available, a smaller fraction of your testosterone will be converted to estradiol, even at the same level of circulating testosterone.